 These billionaires and multi-millionaires will do anything to make more money, disregarding the hard-working people that they hurt.
 Corporate greed, in fact, has helped cause California’s housing-affordability and homeless crises, impacting millions of people up and down the state.

-But, in 2020, we have a solution: the Rental Affordability Act.
+But there is a solution: the Rental Affordability Act.

-The statewide ballot measure puts reasonable limits on excessive rents — and checks corporate landlord greed.
+The statewide ballot measure puts reasonable limits on unfair, excessive rents — and checks corporate landlord greed.
 It returns power to us, and guarantees that landlords will make a fair rate of return.

 (After this video were first released, Hayde contributed more monies to oppose Prop 10.)